How to Apply for Disability Services

 At a scheduled appointment, Dr. Hoover will discuss the student’s request for services with the student to determine appropriate accommodations and/or consult with the faculty member or others outside the college (as deemed necessary) regarding the request.

-Questions or concerns from faculty, staff, or the student related to requested accommodations should be discussed with Dr. Hoover informally and then be subject to informal consultation with the Dean of Students, Dr. Paula Dehn.
+Questions or concerns from faculty, staff, or the student related to requested accommodations should be discussed with Dr. Hoover informally and then be subject to informal consultation with the Dean of the College, Dr. Paula Dehn.

-Written student complaints submitted to the Dr. Hoover and the Office of Disability Services will be addressed directly by Dr. Hoover and the Office of Disability Services in writing to the sender.
+Written student complaints submitted to the Office of Disability Services will be addressed directly by Dr. Hoover and the Office of Disability Services in writing to the sender.

-Matters that remain unresolved may be formally presented by the student to the Dean of Students located in the Barnard Jones Administration Building by following the ADA Grievance Procedure.
+Matters that remain unresolved may be formally presented by the student to the Dean of College located in the Barnard Jones Administration Building by following the ADA Grievance Procedure.

 A complaint should be filed within 180 days after the complainant becomes aware of the alleged violation.
 Formal appeals include a written statement regarding the nature of the complaint, results of the informal meetings, and requested resolution.